tfwio/sekhem/readme.md

 [configuration]: ./data/doc/configuration.md
 [build]:         ./data/doc/build.md
 [usage]:         ./data/doc/usage.md
-[godoc]:         https://godoc.org/github.com/tfwio/sekhem "godoc.org/…/sekhem"
+[godoc]:         https://godoc.org/github.com/tfwio/srv "godoc.org/…/srv"
 <!-- []:  -->

-A powerful, customizable sandbox/server which allows one to hone/nurture their HTML/Javascript/UX/React designs and programming around some XHR/JSON file-indexes.
+A sandbox/server which allows one to hone/nurture their HTML/Javascript/UX/React designs and programming around some XHR/JSON file-indexes.
 Written to be customized, this is a golang web-server for servicing NPM